 There are many falsely advertised “cures” to Autism and it is vital to discuss any and all treatment options with your family doctor.
-Currently, there is NO cure for Autism.
 Typically, people diagnosed with ASD enroll in speech-language therapy and occupational therapy.
 These therapies address issues from social skills (interacting with others), receptive language skills (understanding others), expressive language skills ( communicating wants and needs, verbally or non-verbally using a communication device), self-care needs (grooming, brushing teeth, feeding skills), sensory processing skills (responding to sensory experiences such as through touch, taste, sound, and movement), , and behavior.
 If you have concerns about Autism it is important to share those concerns with your family doctor, speech-language pathologist, occupational therapist, or neurologist.

 Written by Amy Grant, M.S., CCC-SLP and Latrice Sorrells, M.A., CCC-SLP

 - American Psychiatric Association (1994).
 Diagnostic and statistical manual of mental disorders (4th ed.).
 Washington, DC: Author.

 - Autism Society of America (n.d.).
 Characteristics of autism.
 Retrieved December 22, 2008, from http://www.autism-society.org/site/PageServer?pagename=about_whatis_char

 - Centers for Disease Control (n.d.).
 Autism Spectrum Disorders Fact Sheet.
 Retrieved January 18, 2010, fromhttp://www.cdc.gov/

 - Centers for Disease Control (2015).
 Facts About ASD.
 Retrieved March 30, 2015, from http://www.cdc.gov/ncbddd/autism/facts.html